top of page

 My least favourite is because it indicates something can't be changed.
 But what if someone told you it could be?
 When muscle knots are due to genetic factors, the rule here is to be familiar and honest with yourself about your flaws, strengths and cognitive/behavioural tendencies.
 Employ them in the most effective ways.

-Choosing the sport that challenges your weaknesses is very difficult and tough work, but the results are so sweet that once you've tasted them, you won't ever want to go back.
+Choosing the sport that challenges your weaknesses is tough work, but the results are so sweet that once you've tasted them, you won't ever want to return.

 What You Can Do